Weekly Fat Loss Analysis: Pros and Cons of 1% Body Weight vs 1–2 Pounds Reduction

 Tracking weight loss trends over time will give the most accurate view of true weight loss, so don’t be too concerned with day to day fluctuations.

-How Much Fat Can You Lose in a Week Without Exercise?
+How Much Fat Can You Shed in a Week Without Exercise?

 As aforementioned, it is entirely possible to lose 3 lbs per week or more of water weight (or with a 1000 calorie daily deficit), but this should only be used as a short term strategy as it can be very unhealthy and unsustainable in the long run.